pytorch/torchtune/docs/source/tutorials/chat.rst

             # For local csv files, we specify "csv" as the source, just like in
             # load_dataset
             source="csv",
+            # Default split of "train" is required for local files
+            split="train",
             convert_to_messages=message_converter,
             # Llama3 does not need a chat format
             chat_format=None,